What is experience design?

 It starts with an intimate knowledge of the person or people you’re designing an experience for and uses that as a ‘ground zero’ for every decision made, going through a process of ideation, testing, and iteration to improve the experience.

 By developing empathy for the end-user, experience designers are able to explore new ways of addressing the problems those people face.
+Also, you can hire dedicated development team to create a custom solution that to increase the customer satisfaction.

 It’s an outside-in approach to designing products and services that’s been used successfully by some of the world’s most successful brands to re-think the experiences they deliver and sits at the heart of some of the most successful stories of disruption from the last decade.